 BD FACSVerse™ Flow Cytometer

-You may have received a recall communication from BD on, Aug 16, 2019, that some BD FACSVerse™ Flow Cytometers experience higher than expected absolute counts when using BD Trucount™ tubes.
+BD has confirmed that some BD FACSVerse™ Flow Cytometers experience higher than expected absolute counts when using BD Trucount™ tubes.
 Excessive electronic abort counts may affect the ratio of cell population events to bead events, potentially resulting in a falsely high absolute count.

 Excessive abort counts may affect laboratory developed tests (LDT) or experiments that determine the absolute count of cell populations using BD Trucount™ tubes.
 This may result in falsely high absolute counts.
 Any laboratories that use other products for determining absolute counts should evaluate their results.